 - Use images to engage people.

 - The more time you put into simplifying the story, the more effective your communication will be.

 - The word art is significant.
 A lot of companies will use art to communicate with local communities.

 - Our core values are about personalization and excellence.

 Sara Walker Kerr, Regional Director of Public Relations MEA, The Ritz Carlton Hotel Company LLC, UAE

 - Social media is a great amplifier, but it’s not the single electric guitar and not the broken one.
 An additional group of speakers in the back row pumps up the volume and sends out the message that has already been broadcast.
 It’s all about integration.

 Donald Steel, Former Chief Communications Advisor, BBC and Global Expert on Crisis Communication, UK

-- Prepare a list of all that can happen to your company and a list of what you can say to avoid lagging behind at times of crisis due a long list of approvals.
+- Prepare a list of all that can happen to your company and a list of what you can say to avoid lagging at times of crisis due to a long list of approvals.
 Statements often come very late because so many approvals have to be given.

 - If you have pre-prepared statements, you will always be in control.